jeena/esp8266-button/README.md

 ## Flashing

+1. Open the sketch found under espbutton/espbutton.ino in the Arduino IDE
-1. Under File -> Preferences set as Additional Boards Manager URLs: http://arduino.esp8266.com/versions/2.3.0/package_esp8266com_index.json
+2. Under File -> Preferences set as Additional Boards Manager URLs: http://arduino.esp8266.com/versions/2.3.0/package_esp8266com_index.json
-2. Chose under Tools -> Board the "Node MCU 1.0 (ESP12-E Module)"
+3. Chose under Tools -> Board the "Node MCU 1.0 (ESP12-E Module)"
-3. Under Sketch -> Include Library -> Manage Libraries -> Search for
+4. Under Sketch -> Include Library -> Manage Libraries -> Search for
    "PubsubClient" and install the one "by Nick O'Leary"
+5. Connect GPIO0 to GND with help of the Prog. switch
-4. Press the Upload button
+6. Press the Upload button

 ## License

-This file is part of esp8266-temperature.
+This file is part of esp8266-button.

 Copyright 2017 Jeena